techidaily/site-tiktok-video-files/source/_posts/updated-in-2024-unlock-creative-expression-adding-descriptive-texts-to-your-tiktok-videos.md

 [Try It Free](https://tools.techidaily.com/wondershare/filmora/download/) [Try It Free](https://tools.techidaily.com/wondershare/filmora/download/) [Try It Free](https://tools.techidaily.com/wondershare/filmora/download/) [Learn More >](https://tools.techidaily.com/wondershare/filmora/download/)

 ![filmora box](https://images.wondershare.com/filmora/banner/filmora-latest-product-box-right-side.png)

-1. The first thing you have to do is import the file you would like to customize into the Media Library.
-2. Using Filmora, you will be able to do some editing, such as rotate, trim, brighten, split, merge, and a lot more.
-The tool comes with some interesting editing features for you to take advantage of.
-You have to drag the photo you want to edit along with the elements you want to add to the photo.
-Make sure that you are adjusting the elements properly.
-3. You can check the result by clicking on the Play option present in the Preview window.
-In case you are happy with the outcome, you can move on to the next step.
-4. When you are done editing the picture, you have to click on the ‘Export’ button for the output.
-Since you will only be able to upload your PFP through your Android or iOS smartphone, you have to choose a device present on the Export Window’s left panel and then select the device.

-However, you should know that exporting is not going to transfer your photo to your TikTok account.
-You will have to add your newly customized photo to your profile from your mobile device.

 <!-- affiliate ads begin -->
 <a href="https://wigfever.sjv.io/c/5597632/2005196/22899" target="_top" id="2005196">